 A small Albany County remained and Charlotte County was formed in

 the Champlain-Vermont area.

 This new Tryon County stretched from the western boundaries of the

 now much smaller Albany County west to the Canandaigua Treaty

 Line of 1768 near Rome, NY, north to the Canadian Border and south

 Tryon County remained so named until 1784 when the now onerous

-British name of Tryon was changed to Montgomery County, named after
+British name of Tryon was changed to Montgomery County, named

-Montgomery and knew and respected him as a leader.
+with Montgomery and knew and respected him as a leader.